somnusjs/somnus/README.md

 ## Examples

-Please take a look at `./examples/hello-world/index.js` source code for a more verbose usage example.
+Please take a look at [the Hello World example](./examples/hello-world/index.js) source code for a more verbose usage example.
 To run the Hello World example itself, do the following in your
 terminal:

 ```